edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_4.md

 1. The CCNA exam will be using virtual devices, never real physical ones
 2. Turing off CDP on global config level & on interface level will both be tested
 3. LLDP and CDP will both be tested!
 LLDP is non-cisco proprietary, CDP is.
+4. CCNA MC: What is a LLDP re-init time?
+Ans: Default is 5 seconds to implement all the changes done to the port.
+5. CCNA Lab/ Exam: Will test how to set up Voice VLAN

 # 4. Features in CISCO switches
 ## 4.6 CDP and LLDP (CDP was already discussed in lesson 3, will focus on LLDP now)